darimchik/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   List of extracted measures from features.txt file:

+  1 tBodyAcc-mean()-X
+  2 tBodyAcc-mean()-Y
+  3 tBodyAcc-mean()-Z
+  4 tBodyAcc-std()-X
+  5 tBodyAcc-std()-Y
+  6 tBodyAcc-std()-Z

-  1 tBodyAcc-mean()-X              41 tGravityAcc-mean()-X            121 tBodyGyro-mean()-X
+  41 tGravityAcc-mean()-X
-  2 tBodyAcc-mean()-Y              42 tGravityAcc-mean()-Y            122 tBodyGyro-mean()-Y
+  42 tGravityAcc-mean()-Y
+  43 tGravityAcc-mean()-Z
+  44 tGravityAcc-std()-X
+  45 tGravityAcc-std()-Y
+  46 tGravityAcc-std()-Z

+  121 tBodyGyro-mean()-X
+  123 tBodyGyro-mean()-Z
-  3 tBodyAcc-mean()-Z              43 tGravityAcc-mean()-Z            123 tBodyGyro-mean()-Z
+  123 tBodyGyro-mean()-Z
-  4 tBodyAcc-std()-X               44 tGravityAcc-std()-X             124 tBodyGyro-std()-X
+  124 tBodyGyro-std()-X
-  5 tBodyAcc-std()-Y               45 tGravityAcc-std()-Y             125 tBodyGyro-std()-Y
+  125 tBodyGyro-std()-Y
-  6 tBodyAcc-std()-Z               46 tGravityAcc-std()-Z             126 tBodyGyro-std()-Z
+  126 tBodyGyro-std()-Z

 7. The resulting list "t.myvalues" was converted into a dataframe "df".
 A column "features" was added to "df" in order to facilitate merging with "mergeddata" dataframe using cbind, resulting in in a final dataframe "finaldf".